conradakunga/Blog/_posts/2023-11-03-did-you-know-an-email-body-is-optional.md

 ---
 The other day while working with one of our internal libraries for sending email, I ran into an error where it complained about a missing body.

-I was curious to see if the specification for electronic mail had any such descriptions.
+I was curious to see if the specification for electronic mail had any such restrictions.

 So I looked for the appropriate RFC - [2882](https://www.rfc-editor.org/rfc/rfc2822)